-10 3.5 Comparison of 2CR and Bayesian Classifier
+3.5 Comparison of 2CR and Bayesian classifier

-Various studies in the scientific literature applied the 2CR method for PSC classification in IR limb measurements (e.g., Spang et al., 2003, 2005, Höpfner et al. 2006b, 2009, Eckermann et al., 2009, Lambert et al., 2012, Arnone et al., 2012).
-Its main strength is the detection of clouds where the radiances are dominated by NAT particles with radii smaller than 3 μm (Höpfner et al., 2006a).
-However, Spang et al. (2012) already showed that ice particles can overlap the STS region, and vice versa, STS 15 with large VDP may overlap the region attributed to ice (Figure 3).
+Various studies in the scientific literature applied the 2CR method for PSC classification in IR limb measurements (e.g. Spang et al., 2003, 2005; Höpfner et al., 2006b, 2009; Eckermann et al., 2009; Lambert et al., 2012; Arnone et al., 2012).
+Its main strength is the classification of clouds where the radiances are dominated by NAT particles with radii smaller than $3 \mu m$ (Höpfner et al., 2006a).
+However, Spang et al. (2012) already showed that ice particles can overlap the STS region, and vice versa; STS with large VDP may overlap the region attributed to ice (Fig. 3).

-- Figure 11 presents a comparison of 2CR with our new combined Bayesian classifier for the three cloud types (ice, NAT, STS).
-MIPAS spectra are analysed on a monthly basis between 2007 and 2011 for the NH and SH potential PSC seasons (Nov-Mar for the NH and May-Oct for the SH, SH PSC periods are highlighted by the grey shaded sectors).
-Obviously, for months with strong ice formation potential (for SH the July-Sep period) the ice detection is significantly increased in the Bayes approach. - 20 In some years an enhancement even up to 30% can be observed and sums up to total amount for ice to up to 50% of all classified spectra (August 2011).
-The incorporation of additional wavelength regions sensitive to ice emissions seems to improve substantially the capability to classify ice spectra.
-Furthermore, also the partitioning between STS and NAT changes with the new approach.
-This becomes obvious for the NH PSC occurrences, where typically ice plays only a minor role in total abundance of PSCs due to the significantly warmer vortex temperatures.
-Here, the Bayesian classifier identifies more STS in contrast to NAT, but for specific winter conditions (e.g., 2009/10) this tendency is reversed.
-Overall, the changes are significantly smaller than for the ice class.
+Figure 11 presents a comparison of 2CR with our new combined Bayesian classifier for the three cloud types (ice, NAT, STS).
+MIPAS spectra are analysed on a monthly basis between 2007 and 2011 for the NH and SH potential PSC seasons (November-March for the NH and May-October for the SH; SH PSC periods are highlighted by the grey shaded sectors).
+Obviously, for months with strong ice formation potential (for SH the July-September period), the ice detection is significantly increased in the Bayes approach.
+In some years an enhancement even up to 30 % can be observed and sums up to total amount for ice to up to 50 % of all classified spectra (August 2011).
+The incorporation of additional wavelength regions sensitive to ice emissions seems to improve the capability to classify ice spectra substantially.
+Furthermore, the partitioning between STS and NAT also changes with the new approach.
+This becomes obvious for the NH PSC occurrences, where ice typically only plays a minor role in total abundance of PSCs due to the significantly warmer